 We offer the usual core first-year classes of Algebra and Calculus.
 But you also have the option of taking Discrete Mathematics, or a Statistics for Life and Social Sciences course which has proved popular as a single-course option (see below for more on these courses).

-The core (6 hours per week of lessons, in each semester) can be studied at three levels:
+The core (6 hours per week of lessons, in each Term) can be studied at three levels:

-- For students with good HSC results and looking for a challenge, Higher level maths MATH1141 in Semester 1, MATH1241 in Semester 2.
+- For students with good HSC results and looking for a challenge, Higher level maths MATH1141 in Term 1, MATH1241 in Term 2.

 - MATH1011 is a Level I Mathematics course intended for students who are in specific programs (such as Industrial Design), or who do not have sufficient Assumed Knowledge for direct entry into MATH1131, Mathematics 1A.